TheFelixA/TheFelixA.github.io/aboutme.md

 subtitle: I dislike bios but here is a summary
 ---

 My name is Felix Ackon.
-I am a Blue Hen (UDelaware), Researcher and Problem Solver.
+I am a Blue Hen (UDelaware), Researcher (Richmond Federal Reserve) and Problem Solver.
 My interests vary year by year so I'm very open to learning and trying out the interests of others.
 I also like to travel.

 **One of my favorite quotes**